8xEngineers/8xEngineers.github.io/bigfoot.md

 - **Dependency on jQuery**: Bigfoot.js leverages jQuery for efficient DOM manipulation, event handling, and traversal.
 - **Customizability**: The library allows for extensive customization through CSS/SCSS overrides, enabling users to tailor the appearance of footnotes to fit their specific design needs.

-The main scripts for the plugin have been written in a _single file_ (not a great decision for modularity) and have been [heavily documented]().
+The main scripts for the plugin have been written in a _single file_ (not a great decision for modularity) and have been heavily documented providing the users with various customization options.
+The users can directly add the relevant CSS and add customization options in the Javascript call to Bigfoot to create the desired output.
+However, if a user requires a more complex setup that requires changing the source code, they have to go through the build process through Coffeescript which is outdated of sorts.

+The architecture of the code has been discussed more specfically in [the next section](#code-organization-and-quality).

 ## Code Organization and Quality
-- **Modular Layout**: Bigfoot.js is organized in a modular structure, facilitating ease of interpretation and maintenance.
+We have noted the following qualities in the code -
 - **Consistent Naming Conventions**: The well-maintained naming conventions within the codebase help users understand the contents and purpose of each file.
-- **Cross-Browser Compatibility**: The library is designed to function seamlessly across various web browsers, ensuring a wide user base can utilize its features.
+- **Cross-Browser Compatibility**: The library is designed to function seamlessly across various web browsers and devices, supporting a variety of platforms with different window sizes.
-- **Aesthetic Design**: The combination of CSS and JavaScript provides a consistent and visually pleasing style for footnote display.
+- **Aesthetic Design**: The CSS focusses on having an aesthetic design, that probably gained the popularity for the library.

-## Language Usage
-- **JavaScript**: Utilized for enabling footnotes to appear upon user interaction (button clicks).
-- **HTML**: Used for positioning footnotes alongside their references on the webpage, enhancing interactive functionality.
-- **CSS**: Controls visual attributes such as fonts, spacing, colors, and styles for the footnotes.
-- **SCSS**: Organizes and creates reusable styles for footnotes, which are compiled into CSS to meet browser requirements.
-- **jQuery**: This JavaScript library facilitates HTML element manipulation, event management, and animations, playing a crucial role in footnote display and content updates.

-## Repository Organization and Quality
 The root folder of Bigfoot.js contains the following files:
 - **`README.md`**: Provides essential information about the Bigfoot.js library, including installation instructions and relevant details for users.
 - **`bower.json`**: Manages library dependencies using Bower, specifying the required jQuery version and containing project metadata.